ruby-openid/masq/README.md

 The project is released under the MIT-License and its source code is available at [GitHub](http://github.com/dennisreimann/masquerade/).
 Feel free to fork and submit patches :)

+## Why forked?

+Basically because I am impatient and the original gem does not currently have an active maintainer.
+I wanted an instance of this great app that worked with [Oracle](http://www.oracle.com) without having to monkey patch it.
+I have tried to ensure the upgrade process remains just as smooth and that the gem remains generic.

 ## Installation

 _If you want to upgrade from masquerade, please skip this part and see the Upgrading section below_